Woman fatally shot dying husband at hospital: police - NewsBreak

 Woman fatally shot dying husband at hospital: police

-DAYTONA BEACH, Fla. ( WFLA ) — A Florida woman fatally shot her terminally ill husband at a Daytona Beach hospital on Saturday and then barricaded herself in his room for hours before surrendering, police said.Close
+DAYTONA BEACH, Fla. ( WFLA ) — A Florida woman fatally shot her terminally ill husband at a Daytona Beach hospital on Saturday and then barricaded herself in his room for hours before surrendering, police said.Youngstown police: Man shot, beat mother of his children

 According to Daytona Beach police, the 76-year-old woman shot her 77-year-old husband in the head.
 He had been ill for some time, police explained, and the couple had planned the shooting together.